We are happy to announce that BreMM19,

 - the conceptual clarity and intellectual rigor of the project;

 - the contribution the project makes to advancing current understanding of empirical research;

 - the content should not have been presented elsewhere in identical form.

 Your proposal (350-500 words in length) must include: (1) title of the presentation, (2) name of the author(s), affiliation, email address, (3) proposal format (long paper, short paper or poster), (4) bibliography of key sources (up to 5), (5) brief biographical statement for presenting author (25-100 words).

-Please submit your proposal as an e-mail attachment (Word, PDF) by December 5th, 2016, to firstname.lastname@example.org.
-Notification of acceptance by end of December.
+Please submit your proposal as an e-mail attachment (Word, PDF) by December 5th, 2018, to email@example.com.

 We are committed to supporting the participation of parents and carers of children.
 Therefore, please indicate in your submission email what you anticipate your childcare needs may be during the conference to help us plan for the best support possible – we will be exploring options and will share them before the registration deadline.

 Notification of acceptance by end of December 2018.